Ayman Hussein, the enemy of the Islamic State who has qualified Iraq for the World Cup

 No hay anuncios

-As happened in 1986, current players have also suffered due to violence.
-The goal that qualified the national team for the final phase was scored by Ayman Hussein, an experienced 30-year-old forward.
+As happened in 1986, current players have also suffered because of violence.
+The goal that qualified the national team for the final phase was scored by Ayman Hussein, an experienced 30-year-old striker.
 The man who caused thousands of people to take to the streets in euphoria hides a tragic story.
 Born in 1996 in a small village near Hawija, a town in the north with a Sunni Arab majority, he was the son of a soldier.
-As often happens in many poor areas, becoming a soldier or police officer is usually a way to earn money.
+As often happens in many poor areas, becoming a soldier or policeman is usually a way to get money.
 In 2008, his father was stationed in Baghdad when he died in an attack by the Islamist group Al-Qaeda.

-At that time, Ayman already wanted to be a footballer and played in youth categories.
-The pain of losing his father made him work even harder, and in 2015 he scored the goal that qualified Iraq for the Rio de Janeiro Olympic Games.
-He is a special player who, when he gets the ball, always seems to appear, as has happened this year.
-While almost his entire family had become police or soldiers, he wore a player's uniform, standing out for his goal-scoring instinct, a fact that allowed him to go abroad, playing in Qatar and Morocco.
+Then Ayman already wanted to be a footballer and played in youth categories.
+The pain of his father's loss made him work even harder, and in 2015 he scored the goal that qualified Iraq for the Rio de Janeiro Olympic Games.
+He is a special player who, when he plays, always seems to be there, as has happened this year.
+While almost his entire family had become police officers or soldiers, he wore a player's uniform, standing out for his goal-scoring instinct, a fact that allowed him to go abroad, playing in Qatar and Morocco.

 Cargando